amithkoujalgi/llama3-playground/README.md

 # Llama 3 Playground

-A fully-contained environment to finetune Llama 3 model with custom dataset and run inference on the finetuned models
+A fully-contained, ready-to-run environment to finetune Llama 3 model with custom dataset and run inference on the fine-tuned models

 ### Requirements